epigen/mr.pareto/README.md

 - the number of jobs in the slurm.cemm/config.yaml should be set as high as necessary, because arrayed job subsmission does not work (yet) and the scheduler (eg SLURM) should take care of the priorization
 - jobs which dependencies can never be fulfilled are automatically removed from the queue

-# How to develop a MODULE?
---- COMING SOON ---

-# How to create a RECIPE?
---- COMING SOON ---

 ---
 ---